zfergus/unity-examples/README.md

 These examples contains some of the most useful aspects of Unity's realistic physics.
 Contained are examples uses of forces, rigid bodies, collision detection, triggers, and more physical properties.

 ### Textures

-This is and example of many common in engine texturing abilities.
+This is an example of many common in engine texturing abilities.
 Demonstrates how to use materials and textures to change the appearance of primitive game objects.
 Also shows how to use normal mappings to create more realistic 3D objects and worlds.